Choose Your Vacation

 Snowshoe

 There’s nothing quite as peaceful as heading into the snowy backcountry.
-Be prepared for a surprisingly silent journey accompanied by beautiful landscapes.
+Be prepared for a shocking silence and accompanied with beautiful landscapes.
 We recommend the CB Nordic Trail Magic Meadows (requires a trail pass).
-Bonus - Sundays you can treat yourself to brunch at the cozy Magic Meadows Yurt!
+Bonus - Sunday’s you can treat yourself to brunch at the cozy Magic Meadows Yurt!

 Spa